-2. Curly hair will inevitably fall flat underneath a hat.
-You may decide to wear a style with curls only from ear level to the ends.
+- Curly hair will inevitably fall flat underneath a hat.
+For a chic style, find out how to curl hair only from ear level to the ends.

-3. Whether you wear a chignon or ponytail, you should place it where it does not interfere with the fit of your hat.
+- Whether you wear a chignon or ponytail hairstyle, you should place it where it does not interfere with the fit of your hat.

 - If your hair is short or gathered in a ponytail or chignon, you may like to consider allowing a few strands to peek out from underneath the hat rim for a softer look.

 - Hair wax helps to keep fly-away hair in check.
 Simply spread some hair wax over the inside of your fingertips before pulling your hair into shape.

 - Dependent on your style, you may like your fringes to peek out from underneath your hat or hide the fringes underneath the hat.
 If your hairstyle does not include fringes, pull up your hat so that up to an inch of hair above your forehead remains visible.

 - If you wear your long hair open, you should pull it forward over your shoulders for a decidedly feminine look.
 This also keeps the focus on your hair, not your hat.